goatshriek/stumpless/docs/roadmap.md

    associated library bindings, replacing SWIG and removing the dependency.
 In the future, other language bindings will be added using Wrapture as they are added to the tool.
- * [CHANGE] **Buffer target messages may contain newlines in a single message.**
-   Currently messages read back out from a buffer target will have each newline interpreted as the end of a message, potentially breaking a single message into multiples.
-Using a different scheme in the implementation would allow messages to contain any characters without being split apart.

 ## Unallocated to a release
  * [ADD] **Ruby language bindings**